Welcome to The Center

 Jody Lykes - Student Development Coordinator

-Jody received his M.A. in Educational Leadership as well as his Gender, Race, and Identity certificate from the University of Nevada, Reno in 2012 and his B.A. in Political Science with a Spanish minor from Brigham Young University, Provo.
+Jody received his M.A. in Educational Leadership as well as his Gender, Race, and Identity certificate from the University of Nevada, Reno and his B.A. in Political Science with a Spanish minor from Brigham Young University, Provo.
 Jody's areas of interest include Pan-Africanism and the Diaspora, Hip Hop Scholarship, and diversifying law school admissions.
-In the past he has consulted with the Washoe County School District as a Study Circles Facilitator and Family Engagement Facilitator and has been the Treasurer for the Northern Nevada Black Cultural Awareness Society (NNBCAS).
-Currently Jody is a member of the Reno/Sparks NAACP Chapter and is a member of Alpha Phi Alpha Fraternity, Inc. He is also fluent in Spanish.
-Jody now lives in Sparks with his wife Sofia and three children Christina, Maria, and Elijah.
+In the past he has consulted with the Washoe County School District on matters of difference.
+Jody is a member of Alpha Phi Alpha Fraternity, Inc, the Northern Nevada Black Cultural Awareness Society (NNBCAS), and the Reno/Sparks NAACP Chapter.
+He is also fluent in Spanish.

 Saundra Mitrovich - Outreach and Retention Coordinator